More information

 Albert M, Kalebic N, Florio M, Lakshmanaperumal N, Haffner C, Brandl H, Henry I, Huttner WB

-Epigenome profiling and editing of neocortical progenitor cells during development.
+Epigenome profiling and editing of neocortical progenitor cells during development

-EMBO J. 36: 2642–2658 (2017)
+EMBO J. 36:2642–2658 doi: 10.15252/embj.201796764 (2017)

 Florio M, Albert M, Taverna E, Namba T, Brandl H, Lewitus E, Haffner C, Sykes A, Wong FK, Peters J, Guhr E, Klemroth S, Prüfer K, Kelso J, Naumann R, Nüsslein I, Dahl A, Lachmann R, Pääbo S, Huttner WB

-Human-specific gene ARHGAP11B promotes basal progenitor amplification and neocortex expansion.
+Human-specific gene ARHGAP11B promotes basal progenitor amplification and neocortex expansion

 Contact